 admin and password

 demo: The demo loads static datasets into this area.
 It is stored in parquet format.
-It forms the basis for the model that will be trained by Spark.
+It forms the basis for the model that Spark will train.

-prediction: This bucket is where the model scores are persisted.
+prediction: This bucket is where the model scores persist.
 The data is stored in the Apache Iceberg table format.